devtritus/deusbase/README.md

 - The node index doesn't have a procedure to clean unused blocks on the disk so the size of the index file will always grow even if data was deleted.
 - The nodes in the cluster can't migrate their data to another node.
 At the moment there is no way to change the cluster configuration after any data was added to.
-- Database doesn't support any security protocols
+- The Database doesn't support any security protocols
+- The Database only supports string keys and values, but it is possible to make values as byte sequence.
+To do this, you need to extend the database API.

 ## Used dependencies